 How to Put this Course to Work

 For those within the profession who are questioning their place in this challenging time, this training provides an opportunity to refocus and recharge.
 The one-hour presentation was created by Thomas Lemmer as an officer wellness, emotional strength development, and mission support resource.
+Participants are advised that the presentation is emotionally intense.
 The course debuted at the 2022 Breaching the Barricade Law Enforcement Conference, receiving positive, heartfelt reviews.

 This presentation can be effectively utilized in agency staff meeting, retreat, and management development settings.
-The hour can also be paired with other Secure 1776 courses to create a customized half or full-day of training.
-In particular, this course serves as an excellent training companion to our countering demands for tragedy-free policing and all-levels leadership course options.
+This training can also be paired with other Secure 1776 courses to create a customized half or full-day of instruction.
+In particular, this course serves as an excellent training companion to our countering demands for tragedy-free policing, all-levels leadership and supervisory engagement course options.